AIHubCentral/docs/assets/RVC/Resources/Training.md

 - Overtraining also know as overfitting is where the model doesn't actually learn the underlying patterns of the data and memorizes them instead.

-- Some signs of overfitting are when the sibilances are robotic or when the graphs in the Tensorboard are going up.
+- Some signs of overfitting are when the sibilances are robotic, when the graphs in the Tensorboard are going up or when the model is unable to produce high end harmonics.

 ***
 :::content-center
 ## Batch Size
 :::
-### Batch Size

 A batch size is the number of training examples used in one iteration before updaing the model's parameters.
-Usually a batch size of 8 is the best for most models.
+For 30+ minutes of data batchsize 8 is recommended and for less than 30 minutes batchsize 4 is recommended.

 - Smaller batch size:
     - Promotes noisier, less stable gradients.
     - More suitable when your dataset is small, less diverse or repetitive.
-    - Can lead to instability / divergence or noisy as hell graphs.
+    - Can lead to instability / divergence or noisy graphs.
     - Generalization might be improved.
 ‎
 - Bigger batch size:
     - Promotes smoother, more stable gradients.
     - Can beneficial in cases where your dataset is big and diverse.
-    - Can lead to early overtraining or flat / ' stuck ' graphs.
+    - Can lead to early overtraining or flat / 'stuck' graphs.
     - Generalization might be worsened

 ***